 City: Salzburg - 5020

 I study democracy, representation and European integration, with a focus on political inequalities.
-Currently, I am Assistant Professor of Comparative Politics at the University of Salzburg.
+Currently, I am Associate Professor of Comparative Politics at the University of Salzburg.
 Prior to Salzburg, I was Jean Monnet Fellow at the Robert Schuman Center for Advanced Studies (2014-5); Max Weber Fellow at the Dept. of Social and Political Sciences (2013-4) of the European University Institute in Florence; postdoctoral fellow at the University of Vienna (2009-2012) and visiting scholar at Stanford University (2011).
 I conducted my doctoral studies at the Institute for Advanced Studies/IHS and the University of Vienna (cum laude).
 I also hold MA degrees from the College of Europe (Bruges) and the Diplomatic Academy of Vienna (with distinction).
 My work appears in European Union Politics, Electoral Studies, European Political Science Review, West European Politics, among others.